Aclambert95/PortfolioCornholio/README.md

       type="image/jpg"
       href="./images/stars.jpg";
 </pre>
+- Please Note: Be sure to have the symbols < and > at the beginning and the end similar to the way you link stylesheets.

 ### Font Color Changed to Image Background
 This allowed me to create my own type of font color using an image as the background of the text: